• “Now, if we are working as teachers — as artists in education —

-Here Steiner implicitly contradicts the denial quoted earlier.
-The "imagery of intuitive perception" is essentially a form of clairvoyance or a precursor to it.
-Ordinary thinking fails on such matters as the etheric body.
+Here Steiner implicitly contradicts the denial quoted earlier. "[I]ntuitive perception" is essentially a form of clairvoyance or a precursor to it.
+Ordinary thinking fails on such matters as the etheric body, according to Steiner.
 What is needed is "intuitive perception" — a psychic power.
 Steiner says that not all teachers need to develop full-blown clairvoyant perception, but all should develop intuitive perception — and, implicitly, in some cases this may blossom into full-blown clairvoyance.

 Steiner bows to the reality that he cannot start a new school with a full staff of clairvoyants; he has to work with the teachers on hand, not waiting for them to develop their full psychic consciousness or "exact clairvoyance."